nkrish19/Credit-Approval-Prediction-using-Machine-Learning/README.md

 1) This folder contains ROC and correlation matrix for our best model Random Forest with random oversampling.
 2) There are three tables for Nosampling, Oversampling, and undersampling.
 Each table has 4 columns the first column contains a different model under one pre-possessing technique( Nosampling, Oversampling, and undersampling), the Second column has precision for class 1, the third column has precision for class 0, and the final columns has the average/ mean precision.
 3) Then there is a correlation matrix indicating the correlation between the features of the dataset.

+Weights:
+This folder has three sub-folders: Nosampling, Oversampling, and undersampling.
+Which further have weights of each classification algorithm used.